raspberrypilearning/cd-dice-roller/en/step_5.md

 --- /task ---

 That's all for this step!
-Your `for` loop condition used your `getNumDice()` function so we don't need to make any changes to your for loop.
+Your `for` loop condition used your `getNumDice()` function, so we don't need to make any changes to your `for` loop.

 ![Image of the project at the end of this step](images/step5Image.png)